Einstein metrics on homogeneous spaces $H\times H/\Delta K$: Non-diagonal Einstein metrics

 \begin{remark} The automorphism of $G=H\times H$ interchanging the two copies of $H$ defines an isometry between $g_5$ and $g_6$.
 On the other hand, $g_3$ and $g_4$ are isometric via $(id,\theta)\in\Aut(G/\Delta K)$, where $\theta$ is the idempotent automorphism of $H$ such that $d\theta|_\kg=I$ and $d\theta|_\qg=-I$. \end{remark}

-\begin{proof} We first assume that a metric of the form $g=(x_1,x_2,x_3,x_4)$ is Einstein.
+\begin{proof}[Proof of Theorem \ref{End}] We first assume that a metric of the form $g=(x_1,x_2,x_3,x_4)$ is Einstein.
 It follows from Theorem \ref{HHK-E} and Remark \ref{E2z-rem2} that, up to scaling, the only diagonal (i.e., $x_4=0$) Einstein metrics on $M$ are $g_1$ and $g_2$.
-We therefore assume from now on that $x_3=1$ and $x_4\ne 0$ and use the Einstein equations given in Corollary \ref{gE}.
+We therefore also assume from now on that $x_3=1$ and $x_4\ne 0$ and use the Einstein equations given in Corollary \ref{gE}.

 A simple algebraic manipulation gives that $r_1=r_2$ if and only if

 so either $x_1=x_2$ or $x_1+x_2 = 4(x_1x_2-x_4^2)$.
 Furthermore, it is straightforward to see that $r_1=r_{12}$ is equivalent to

 in particular, either $x_1=x_2=1$ or $x_1x_2-x_4^2=\unm$ (i.e., $x_1+x_2=2$).